solushen1/Google-Ai-Studio-Quarter/replit.md

 - **Port**: 5000

 ## User Setup Required
-1. Users need to provide their own Gemini API key for AI features
 2. Get API key from: https://ai.google.dev/
 3. Enter key in the AI Template Generator when prompted